Nimbostratus cloud

 A nimbostratus cloud is a multilevel, amorphous, nearly uniform, and often dark-grey cloud that usually produces continuous rain, snow, or sleet, but no lightning or thunder.

 Although it is usually a low-based stratiform cloud, it actually forms most commonly in the middle level of the troposphere and then spreads vertically into the low and high levels.
 Nimbostratus usually produces precipitation over a wide area.

 The prefix nimbo- comes from the Latin word nimbus, which means "rain bearing cloud".

 Downward-growing nimbostratus can have the same vertical extent as most large upward-growing cumulus, but its horizontal expanse tends to be even greater.

-Appearance
+Appearances

 Nimbostratus has a diffuse cloud base generally found near the surface in the lower levels to about 2000 to 4000 m in the middle levels of the troposphere.
 Although usually dark at its base, it often appears illuminated from within to a surface observer.
 Though found worldwide, nimbostratus occurs more commonly in the middle latitudes.
 It is coded C_{M}2 on the SYNOP report.